xephora/Threat-Remediation-Scripts/Threat-Track/Bloom_AdwareCampaign/readme.md

 c0e25b1f9b22de445298c1e96ddfcead265ca030fa6626f61a4a4786cc4a3b7d
 ```

-### Observed activities from March throuh April of 2023
+### Observed hashes from March throuh April of 2023
 ```
 ________.exe
 3c03fed6b2e374d6d4d3d8a0606a390fc010974d6d3b75be52a84663e4ba9a35